-In order to exemplify our results, the panels of Figure 1 show scatter plots of estimated sectoral productivities against the log GDP per worker in the mid-nineties for four out of the twenty-four sectors.
+the 24 sectors.
 There is a high correlation between sectoral productivity and log GDP per worker in all sectors.
 However, the magnitude of productivity differences varies greatly across sectors.
 For example, the relationship between log income per worker and productivity is much more pronounced in Metal Products (381) than in Food (311).

-At this point it seems interesting to compare our mean sectoral productivities in manufacturing with the aggregate productivities found in Development Accounting literature.
-To this end we compute weighted averages (by value added) for our sectoral TFPs and correlate the results with aggregate productivities constructed from production and endowment data.
-Figure 2 shows a scatter plot of our aggregate manufacturing productivity set against aggregate productivity indices computed as Solow residuals.
+At this point, it seems interesting to compare our mean sectoral productivities in manufacturing with the aggregate productivities found in Development Accounting literature.
+To this end, we compute weighted averages (by value added) for our sectoral TFPs and correlate the results with aggregate productivities constructed from production and endowment data.15 Figure 2 shows a scatter plot of our aggregate manufacturing productivity set against aggregate productivity indices computed as Solow residuals.
 We note that there is a very strong correlation between these two sets of productivity estimates.
 The correlation coefficient between the two is 0.68.
 Productivity differences in manufacturing tend to be even larger than aggregate ones.
 This pattern is determined by the fact that European countries seem to be relatively more productive in manufacturing than at the aggregate level.
-It is nevertheless notable that, in manufacturing, our methodology estimates as far less productive than the US a number of lower-income countries (e.g., Tunisia, Egypt, Guatemala, and Venezuela), which the Solow residual method places close to the US productivity.
+It is nevertheless notable that, in manufacturing, our methodology estimates as far less productive than the US a number of lower-income countries (e.g. Tunisia, Egypt, Guatemala and Venezuela), which the Solow residual method places close to the US productivity.